-I read this on another site but thought it might fit well for folks that are thinking about setting up some financial resolutions for this year.
+I read this on another site but thought it might fit well for folks that are thinking about setting up some financial resolutions for this year, and we are always looking for the best financial motivator.

 What really motivates people to get things done, and to follow through on their plans?
-Some folks are self-motivated and have no issues getting things done once they set their minds to it (I call those people nasty names, but let us not go there today), but many of us have issues remaining on track with our financial plans.
+Some folks are self-motivated and have no issues getting things done once they set their minds to it (I call those people nasty names, but let us not go there today), but many of us have issues remaining finding the right financial motivator.

-All of us have a friend, or a family member who you either really admire, or loath hearing their constant commentary on your shortcomings, and failures, and they can be the magic bullet to keep you on track in terms of financial plans.
+All of us have a friend, or a family member who you either really admire, or loath hearing their constant commentary on your shortcomings, and failures, and they can be an excellent financial motivator.

 What if you told that key person in your life, your plans for the year financially?
 They may act as your motivation to stay on track with your plan.